-Support program "FUIB, we will survive!" includes a telegram channel of the same name Wewillsurvive_fuib and webinars and pieces of training from external experts.
+Support program "FUIB, we will survive!" includes a telegram channel of the same name Wewillsurvive_fuib, and webinars and pieces of training from external experts.
 The telegram channel publishes valuable information and advice from psychologists, as well as analytical information (news and forecasts from Ukrainian and foreign experts, economists, political scientists, etc.).
-Currently, 1251 colleagues have already joined the channel.
-To date, 25 webinars have been held with a total of 3929 participants; they talked about topical issues of psychological support and held webinars where they acquired skills regarding remote and crisis management, emotional literacy, etc.
+Currently, 1277 colleagues have already joined the channel.
+To date, 40 webinars have been held with a total of 6324 participants; they talked about topical issues of psychological support and held webinars where they acquired skills regarding remote and crisis management, emotional literacy, digital marketing, etc.

-The initiated program "Let’s speak Ukrainian" to support our colleagues who consciously decided to switch to communication in Ukrainian.
-In the telegram channel of the same name Speak ukrainian useful information, Ukrainian lessons, tips and interesting things are published.
-The channel currently has over 862 subscribers and is highly rated by colleges.
+The initiated program "Let’s Speak Ukrainian" to support our colleagues who consciously decided to switch to communication in Ukrainian.
+In the telegram channel of the same name Speak ukrainian useful information, Ukrainian lessons, tips, and interesting things are published.
+The channel currently has over 1021 subscribers and is highly rated by colleges.

-In addition to our colleagues, external speakers attended live conversations: Yunona Lototska, Irma Vitovska, Sasha Lirnyk, Vache Davtyan, Orysia Demska and others and shared their experiences.
+In addition to our colleagues, external speakers attended live conversations: Yunona Lototska, Irma Vitovska, Sasha Lirnyk, Vache Davtyan, Orysia Demska, Oleksandr Oleshko, Natalia Sumska, and others and shared their experiences.
 In addition, in 2023, the program launched a course to develop writing skills with "Nespilka".
 This is a creative association of Ukrainian women writers who are experts in various topics, genres, and styles of writing.
 The course aims to improve the participant's knowledge and skills in the Ukrainian language, particularly in written communication.
 The "Let’s Speak Ukrainian" program won the "HR Brand 2022" Award in the "Professional Jury Recognition" nomination.

 Since October, the work of the Psychological Support Service for bank employees from the Wellbeing company has been resumed.
-53 colleagues have already turned to service specialists for advice.
-Also, our colleagues have the opportunity to join the meetings of psychological growth groups "Strong together" on a daily basis, where together with other participants they can discuss their problems, get answers from a specialist, show and express themselves through helping others.
+142 colleagues have already turned to service specialists for advice.
+365 employees joined the meetings of Psychological Growth Groups "Strong together", where they discussed their problems with other participants and had the opportunity to get answers from a specialist, to manifest and express themselves through helping others.

-In December, FUIB joined the initiative of the First Lady of Ukraine Olena Zelenska "Self-Help Plus" - a group stress management course for adults who have suffered from extremely adverse circumstances, developed by the WHO.
+In December, FUIB joined the initiative of the First Lady of Ukraine Olena Zelenska "Self-Help plus" - a group stress management course for adults who have suffered from extremely adverse circumstances, developed by the WHO.
 The self-regulation skills that employees will learn in this course will help them use self-help approaches to manage stress.
 In the first quarter of 2023, the bank's trainers held 5 group training and 2 additional webinars, and 1200 of our colleagues have already been trained in practical stress management techniques.

-A series of webinars, "Leadership during the war," has been introduced for leaders.
-26 webinars were held with such speakers as Valery Pekar, Eric Naiman, Marina Taran, Natalia Baikalova, Natalia Kadya, Lyuba Kuznetsova, Leila Aliyeva, Vytautas Buchunas, and others.
+A series of webinars, "Leadership during the war and Recovery," has been introduced for leaders.
+30 webinars were held with such speakers as Valery Pekar, Eric Naiman, Marina Taran, Natalia Baikalova, Natalia Kadya, Lyuba Kuznetsova, Leila Aliyeva, Vytautas Buchunas, and others.
 We talked about the war for independence, the economy of Ukraine after the war, reactions, and actions in a crisis border situation, empathic leadership in times of crisis, emotional exhaustion, and burnout.

-In November and December, FUIB, together with DGM, Israel, also implements the Leaders Development Sessions program, in the framework of which bank managers can listen to experts from various business segments from Israel and learn how Israel overcame similar difficulties during the war.
+From November 2022 to March 2023, FUIB, together with DGM, Israel, also implemented the Leaders Development Sessions program, in which the bank's executives listened to experts from various business segments from Israel and learned how Israel overcame similar difficulties during the war.

-The School of Management continued its work – 11 pieces of training for the first and second modules were held: basic management skills and mature leadership and teamwork and deep motivation and high-quality feedback.
+The School of Management continued its work – 20 pieces of training for the first and second modules were held: basic management skills and mature leadership and teamwork and deep motivation and high-quality feedback.

 More than 50 colleagues actively improve their English speaking skills at FUIB Speaking Club online meetings at different levels.